Spot gold markets remain shut due to countrywide lockdown: HDFC Securities

-"Spot gold markets in India remained shut due to countrywide lockdown to prevent spreading of COVID-19," HDFC Securities said
+In the international market, gold was quoting flat at USD 1,611 per ounce and silver at USD 14.34 per ounce

-In the international market, gold was quoting flat at USD 1,621 per ounce, while silver was trading marginally higher at USD 14.50 per ounce.
+"Gold prices traded steady on Friday where spot international gold prices kept the narrow trading range near USD 1,611 per ounce after gaining on Thursday," it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)